vsoch/hpsf-tac/proposals/flux/README.md

 *   **flux-operator:** A Kubernetes Operator that bridges HPC and Cloud Native.
 It automates the deployment of "MiniClusters"—fully functional Flux instances running as pods within Kubernetes.
 This enables seamless execution of MPI and HPC workloads inside Kubernetes without sacrificing the performance of a specialized batch scheduler.
 *   **flux-python** & **flux-sched-py**: Comprehensive Python bindings for the core and scheduler, allowing users to write custom scheduling policies (e.g., AI-driven scheduling) in Python.
 *  **flux-restful-api**: A web service that exposes Flux functionality over HTTP.
 This allows external systems (Web UIs, Workflow Engines, CI/CD pipelines) to submit jobs, query status, and inspect system state using standard REST patterns and JSON, removing the requirement for a local shell.
+*  **fluence**: Custom scheduler plugin for Kubernetes that enables gang scheduling and more fine-grained topology specification for Job and related abstractions.

 We have chosen these projects to highlight that are most relevant to core Flux functionality ([flux-core](https://github.com/flux-framework/flux-core) and [flux-sched](https://github.com/flux-framework/flux-sched)) along with those that are or will be increasingly relevant to the AI/ML, cloud, or workflows communities (the remainder).